Photo credit: Azuma Makoto

 A fascinating etymological history.

-The term generativity was introduced for the first time by Erik Erikson to indicate the stage of care in his theory of human development, the aspiration and the need to leave a legacy for the future generations, in contrast to a state of stagnation.
+The term generativity was introduced for the first time by Erik Erikson to indicate the stage of care in his theory of human development, the aspiration and the need to leave a legacy for future generations, in contrast to a state of stagnation.
 Erikson relates generativity to “making our mark” on the world through creating or nurturing things that will outlast ourselves and will be beneficial for the next generation.

-Generativity and generation have indeed the same etymological root, common also to words like genius, gene: they derive from the Greek-Latin root gen, which relates to birth, origin.
+Generativity and generation have indeed the same etymological root, common also to words like genius, and gene: they derive from the Greek-Latin root gen, which relates to birth, and origin.

-If we go even more back in the history of the linguistic root to Sanskrit, we find the root j-a-n.
+If we go even back in the history of the linguistic root of Sanskrit, we find the root j-a-n.
 Fascinatedly, I discovered that j means “motion that allows advancing” and a-n means “animating breath of the waters”.
 (1)

 In particular, our Indo-Europeans ancestors have joined the two consonants j= motion ahead and n= water with the vowel a =effect of action, completion, while constructing their language from spiritual beliefs and tangible experience.
 Impressively, from the same 3 sounds-symbols, they constructed also another root, j-n-a, which means “to know”.
 (1)

 “To generate” and “to know” have the same ancient elementary nuclei of sounds and symbols, both being archetypically connected to divine waters, movement ahead, and action, learning, and completion.

 Generativity and Creativity

 In the root “gen” lays an essential notion of creativity, in a way that comprehends two basic steps of creativity connected by an act of motion.
-The first step is diving into the water, finding a place that is more profound and more open, that is, tapping into the world of the infinite possibilities (the divine waters).
-The second step is moving ahead, having a direction.
-The two steps being joined by the connecting-transitional element of bringing out, taking out from the invisible, inside world into the tangible, physical, outside world.
+The first step is diving into the water, finding a place that is more profound and more open, that is, tapping into the world of infinite possibilities (the divine waters).
+The second step is moving ahead, and having a direction.
+The two steps are joined by the connecting-transitional element of bringing out, taking out from the invisible, inside world into the tangible, physical, outside world.

 These are also the two crucial steps both in the process of Generative Change by Robert Dilts and Stephen Gilligan (2) and in the Theory U framework of deep change (3).